 Find out what to do, and who to contact, if your rental home is not up to scratch.

-Living in a rental property can be a homely experience – but it can also turn into a nightmare if things go wrong.
+Living in a rental property can be a wonderful experience, but it can also turn into a nightmare if things go wrong.

-Say, for example, you are living in a rental property and discover there’s a damp issue, rat infestation or dangerous wiring, but the landlord fails to address the problem or carry out the repairs in a timely fashion.
+If you discover there’s a damp issue, rat infestation, dangerous wiring, or another serious issue, but the landlord fails to address the problem or carry out the repairs in a timely fashion, you are likely to feel more than a little dissatisfied.

 1. Making a complaint